Beapi-io/spring-boot-starter-beapi/README.md

 **Beapi abstracts all RULES for API endpoints** so they can be **shared/syncronized with all services** in a distributed API architecture **without requiring restarts of all servers** to do so.

-In current architectures, DATA for endpoints is bound to FUNCTIONALITY ( see [Cross Cutting Concern](https://en.wikipedia.org/wiki/Cross-cutting_concern) ) through things like 'annotations'; this makes it so that you have to **duplicate this DATA everywhere**(see OpenApi) as it is hardcoded into functionality.
+In current architectures, DATA for endpoints is bound to FUNCTIONALITY ( see [Cross Cutting Concern](https://en.wikipedia.org/wiki/Cross-cutting_concern) ) through things like 'annotations'; this makes it so that you have to **duplicate this DATA everywhere**(see OpenApi) as said data is hardcoded into functionality via those annotations.

 By abstracting it into an externally **reloadable file**, things like ROLES for endpoints can be easily adjusted without requiring a restart of the service.
 Plus using functionality like webhooks, one can synchronize all services from a MASTER server.
 This allows for changes to API endpoint DATA on a distributed API architecture without restarting services.